Skip to content

 Register on the electoral roll

-Being on the electoral roll at your current address is one of the simplest ways to boost your credit score.
-It confirms your identity and address for lenders.
+Getting on the electoral roll at your current address is one of the easiest wins for your score.
+It confirms to a lender who you are and where you live.

 3. 03